GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Built-in color palette tables (CPT)
 -----------------------------------

-Figures :ref:`CPT files a <CPT_files_a>` and
+Figures :ref:`CPTs a <CPT_files_a>` and
 :ref:`b <CPT_files_b>` show the 36 built-in
-color palettes, stored in so-called CPT tables [40]_.
+color palettes, stored in so-called CPTs [40]_.
 The programs :doc:`makecpt` and
-:doc:`grd2cpt` are used to access these master CPT tables and translate/scale them to fit the user's range of *z*-values.
+:doc:`grd2cpt` are used to access these master CPTs and translate/scale them to fit the user's range of *z*-values.
 The top half of the color bars in the Figure shows the original color scale, which can be either discrete or continuous, though some (like **globe**) are a mix of the two.
 The bottom half the color